 Attention to Detail

 Good welders need to pay attention to details.
-Specifically, they should have the discernment to evaluate equipment for purchase.
-They'll need to clean grease or corrosion from parts and chip out holes, bubbles and cracks prior to welding.
-Inspecting structures to be welded are also part of the job and the reason why attention to detail is so important.
-Welders should generally maintain a clean work area.
+For example, they should be able to evaluate equipment for purchase.
+They'll also need to clean grease or corrosion from parts and chip out holes, bubbles, and cracks prior to welding.
+They must perform work that requires minimal flaws.
+All of these tasks require attention to detail.

-- Cutting and Trimming Metal Objects to Specific Dimensions
+- Cutting and Trimming Metal Objects to Dimensions

 - Documenting Work